 Mission

 The Ralph H. Burt Jr. and Alva L. Hill Scholarship was established in 2010 in honor of Ralph Burt and Alva Hill, the founders of Burt Hill Architects.
 Following their service in World War II, the two became close friends as students in the architecture program at Carnegie Institute of Technology, now Carnegie Mellon University.
 After graduating in 1952, they joined the small Butler, Pa., firm of Howard & Murphy Architects, later Burt, Hill & Associates.
-Ralph and Alva, in their 40-year careers, built Burt Hill from a small western Pennsylvania practice to a multi-office national corporation.
+In their 40-year careers, Ralph and Alva built Burt Hill from a small western Pennsylvania practice to a multi-office national corporation.
 The partnership laid the foundation for Burt Hill's culture of thoughtful design and prudent management built on a national reputation for design and service to clients.

 Evaluation Criteria